 Today's culture is rapidly evolving.
 Information access is developing exponentially.
 Industries are globally interconnected.
-Knowledge itself is changing so rapidly that yesterday’s new ideas quickly become obsolete.
-In this marketplace, employers are looking for people who can work collaboratively, can communicate effectively, and have been schooled in a broad range of knowledge and knowledge acquisition skills.
-In this environment, civil society is in need of citizens who can reason carefully, possess scientific literacy, and can engage in public debate of critical ideas.
-And in this life that our students will live branching beyond us into the future, they will need the resources available to the life-long learner to think deeply, appreciate broadly, and live life fully.
+Scholarly inquiry is advancing so rapidly that today’s new ideas become obsolete.
+Employers are looking for people who can work collaboratively, can communicate effectively, and have acquired a broad range of knowledge and information literacy skills.
+Today’s society is in need of citizens who can reason carefully, possess scientific literacy, and can engage in public debate of critical ideas.

-Essential 21st century skills in communication, problem solving, information technology, and critical thinking are incorporated into the required courses of this degree.
-Civic inquiry and an emphasis on collaboration with people holding different perspectives are also integrated into coursework.
-Experiential learning is embedded in overall course design, as well as highlighted in the degree requirements of field study, an interdisciplinary seminar, advanced writing, and civic engagement courses.
+Essential 21st century skills in communication, problem solving, information technology, and critical thinking are engaged throughout the courses in this degree.
+Civic inquiry and interdisciplinary study are fundamental elements of the curriculum.
+Students are prepared for a range of elective courses through the degree requirements of an interdisciplinary seminar, advanced writing, and civic engagement courses.
 In addition, each student chooses a focused topic for their culminating capstone project.

 B.A. students complete 121 credits to earn their degree.